sappharx/hg-subrepo-updater/README.md

 `updata` for default behavior (updates all sub-repositories in .hgsub)

 ## Installation
-You need to have node, npm, and hg installed and available on your $PATH variable.
+You need to have node, npm, and hg installed and available on your PATH

-*currently*: clone the repo, then run `npm install -g .` from the project root
+run `npm install -g updata` to install globally

-*future*: create an npm package

 ## Tests
 run tests: `npm test` or `npm t` (this isn't set up for watching right now)

-run code coverage: `npm run coverage`
+run code coverage: `npm run check-coverage`

 ## Contributing
 Fork it.
 Fix or improve it.
 Submit a pull request.